Wearing double hearing protection

 Doubling up on hearing protection is almost always incorrect, and a recommendation all-too-often made without knowledge of the findings of a noise assessment.

-It can actually increasing risk by encouraging reduced compliance from too much protection.
+It can actually increase risk by encouraging reduced compliance from too much protection.

 In 30 years of workplace noise safety including doing both noise assessments and workplace hearing testing, I have not seen one recommendation for double hearing protection which was actually justified by the noise exposure levels on the site concerned when you looked at the measured average exposures in a noise assessment.